fltk/fltk/README.Wayland.txt

 ==========================

-It is possible to have your FLTK application do all its windowing and drawing through the Wayland protocol on Linux systems.
+It is possible to have your FLTK application do all its windowing and drawing through the Wayland protocol on Linux or FreeBSD systems.
 All graphics is done via Cairo or EGL.
 All text-drawing is done via Pango.

  2.1 Configuration
 ---------------